-Shareholders as of the close of business on the record date, who have voting power with respect to such shares, are entitled to attend and vote at the meeting.
-All properly executed proxies received prior to the meeting will be voted at the meeting.
-Each proxy will be voted in accordance with its instructions; if no instruction is given, an executed proxy will authorize the persons named on the proxy card enclosed as proxies, or any of them, to vote FOR the election of each Trustee.
-An executed proxy delivered to the Fund is revocable by the person giving it, prior to its exercise, by a signed writing filed with the Fund's Secretary, by executing and delivering a later dated proxy, or by attending the meeting and voting the shares at the meeting.
-Merely attending the meeting will not revoke a previously executed proxy.
+Shareholders as of the close of business on the record date of January 2, 2024, who have voting power with respect to such shares, are entitled to attend and vote at the Annual Meeting.
+All properly executed proxies received prior to the Annual Meeting will be voted at the Annual Meeting.
+Each proxy will be voted in accordance with its instructions; if no instruction is given, an executed proxy will authorize the persons named on the respective proxy card enclosed as proxies, or any of them, to vote FOR the election of each Trustee.
+An executed proxy delivered to a Fund is revocable by the person giving it, prior to its exercise, by a signed writing filed with the Fund's Secretary, by executing and delivering a later dated proxy, or by attending the Annual Meeting and voting the shares at the Annual Meeting.
+Merely attending the Annual Meeting will not revoke a previously executed proxy.
 If you hold Fund shares through an intermediary (such as a broker, bank, adviser or custodian), please consult with the intermediary regarding your ability to revoke voting instructions after they have been provided.

-If you are a record holder of Fund shares and plan to attend the meeting in person, you must show a valid photo identification (such as a driver's license) to gain admission to the meeting.
-Please call 1-800-262-1122 for information on how to obtain directions to be able to attend and vote at the meeting.
-If you hold Fund shares through an intermediary and plan to attend and vote at the meeting, you will be required to show a valid photo identification and authority to vote your shares (referred to as a "legal proxy") to gain admission to the meeting.
-You must contact your intermediary to obtain a legal proxy for your shares.
+If you are a record holder of Fund shares and plan to attend the Annual Meeting, you must show a valid photo identification (such as a driver's license) to gain admission to the Annual Meeting.
+Please call 1-800-262-1122 for information on how to obtain directions to be able to attend and vote at the Annual Meeting.

+If you hold Fund shares through an intermediary and plan to attend and vote at the Annual Meeting, you will be required to show a valid photo identification and your authority to vote your shares (referred to as a "legal proxy") to gain admission to the Annual Meeting.
+As described above, you must contact your intermediary to obtain a legal proxy for your shares.